Pereiaslav Agreement: Historiography

 The treaty of Pereiaslav has received various evaluations by historians and lawyers.
 One point of view, represented among others by Dmitry Odinets, Iakov Rosenfeld and Venedikt Miakotin, saw it as an act of incorporation of Ukraine into the Tsardom of Moscow; others, such as Boris Nolde, claimed that the treaty provided autonomy to Ukraine inside of the Tsardom and the succeeding Russian Empire; Mikhail Diakonov, Aleksandr Filippov and Aleksandr Popov saw it as a real union of two states, meanwhile Vasily Sergeevich and Rostyslav Lashchenko described the agreement as a personal union under the Tsar.
 Scholars have variously characterized relations between the Cossack Hetmanate and the Tsardom of Moscow as vassalage (Nikolay Korkunov, V. Miakotin, Mikhail Pokrovsky, Mykhailo Hrushevsky), protectorate (Dmytro Doroshenko, Ivan Krypiakevych), quasi-protectorate, or military union (Vyacheslav Lypynsky, Oleksander Ohloblyn).

-During the early years of Communist rule, Soviet historians tended to view the agreement in purely class terms, seeing it as a pact between feudal landowners aimed at increasing the explotation of proletarians.
-However, under the rule of Stalin,starting from the 1930s, Soviet historiography started fully denying the legal character of Pereyaslav agreement, claiming to be an act of "unification of two brotherly people inside of the Russian state".
-The image of Bohdan Khmelnytsky, whom the early Soviet scholars had charachterized as a large-scale feudal, who had sold Ukrianian peasants to the Tsar and his landowners, also underwent a transformation, with the hetman being proclaimed a patriotic statesman, who supposedly liberated his people from Polish yoke and unified it with Russia.
+During the early years of Communist rule, Soviet historians tended to view the agreement in purely class terms, seeing it as a pact between feudal landowners aimed at increasing the exploitation of proletarians.
+However, under the rule of Stalin, starting from the 1930s, Soviet historiography started fully denying the legal character of Pereyaslav agreement, claiming to be an act of "unification of two brotherly people inside of the Russian state".
+The image of Bohdan Khmelnytsky, whom the early Soviet scholars had characterized as a large-scale feudal, who had sold Ukrainian peasants to the Tsar and his landowners, also underwent a transformation, with the hetman being proclaimed a patriotic statesman, who supposedly liberated his people from Polish yoke and unified it with Russia.